I do not own Harry Potter, such rights belong to J.K. Rowling and Warner Bros.

-"Put that wand away at once, ten points from Gryffindor," Snape said.
+"Put that wand away at once, ten points from Gryffindor," he snapped.

-"I believe you should be enjoying the good weather Mr. Malfoy," Snape said suddenly.
+"I believe you and your friends should be enjoying the good weather, Mr. Malfoy," Snape said decisively.

 "Another ten points from Gryffindor for this, Mr. Potter," Snape smirked as he handed Harry back his notepad and Harry took it quickly, he couldn't help the burning in his cheeks.